 Try to keep bubbles away or otherwise, the readings would be inaccurate.
 Once the installation pad has been installed, allow the dry it fully that might take up to 48 hours.

-After you have rightly placed the transducer, it’s time for mounting the fish finder on the kayak.
-So, you need to look for an ideal spot where it becomes easier to set up the fish finder.
+After you have rightly placed the transducer, it’s time for mounting the fish finder on the kayak, similar to the video below.

 Tighten the screws well